quyt0/quyt0/README.md

 # Hi there! 👋

-I'm a developer who enjoys exploring various aspects of technology.
+I'm Cuýt, I enjoys exploring various aspects of technology.
 Here’s a bit about me:

 ## 🚀 About Me
 - 🌐 I can build web applications using **HTML, CSS, JavaScript, Astro, and Jekyll**.